jehrl/minesweeper/README.txt

 This is my first minesweeper game.

+Created as final project of Learn Python 3 course on Codecademy.

-Its mady only with random modul.
+Its mady only with random module.